Granular: Granular Stochastic Space-time: The Nature of Time: Time

+This says that if the mass in a venue is zero, (from the viewpoint of the laboratory observer) the \ensuremath{\upsilon} time does not advance.
+The more mass in a venue, the more 'rapidly' \ensuremath{\upsilon} advances until at a maximum venue mass of one Planck mass, the frequency has increased to one cycle per Planck time.
+And in that latter case, every Planck time advances \ensuremath{\upsilon} to the same angular point, which is then indistinguishable from a frequency of zero.
+In short then, we associate mass with a frequency (the Compton frequency) of the imaginary time component.

+\selectlanguage{american} We consider now, a space-time occupied by a single (indivisible, a quark perhaps) mass.

-Note that the particle is (under this model) rotating simultaneously in all directions (reminiscent of spin).
-And for symmetry, we suggest it also (triangle-wave) oscillates in (sequence) time.
-I.e. time moves forward for a specific number (which we call Þ) of Planck times, and then moves backward for Þ Planck times, etc. The wavelength then, is 2Þ.
-(1 cycle = 2Þ$t_{p}$seconds) and the frequency f is 1/(2Þ$t_{p}$) Hz.
+As a trial idea, suppose a venue with mass migrates in all directions including time, i.e. it also migrates in (sequence) time.

+Time on average moves forward for one Planck time, and then on average backward for one Planck time, etc. The average wavelength then, is 2$t_{p}$seconds and the frequency f is 1/(2$t_{p}$) Hz.